LukeCruz/LukeCruz/README.md

 - :neckbeard: &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - :mortar_board: &nbsp; 🎓 I'm specialize in hardware and software engineering.

-- :seedling: &nbsp; Learning more about Next.js, Flutter and React Native and cloud architecture.
+- :seedling: &nbsp; Learning more about Next.js, Flutter and React Native, cloud architecture and Docker.
 - ✍️ &nbsp; As a hobby I look for news in the JS community trying to contribute in some way and play video games every now and then.

 <h3>:wrench: &nbsp;Tech Stack</h3>